-2. Choose a Broad Name: This will give you room for expansion as your blog grows, whereas a name that is too narrow will constrict your content creation efforts.
+2. Choose a Broad Name: This will give you room for expansion as your blog grows, whereas a too narrow name will have a few downsides and constrict your content creation efforts.

-3. Choose a Short Name: The name you choose should be short and sweet to make it as easy as possible for your audience to remember and type it in their browsers.
+3. Choose a Short Name: Your name should be short and sweet to make it easy for your audience to remember and type it in their browsers.

 6. Add Extra Words: Still can’t get the name you want?
-Try adding extra words like “the“, “hub“, “arena“, and so on.
-This will help you come up with a version of your blog name that is available.
-For instance, the name “Curtain Crafts” might become “Curtain Crafts Arena”.
+Try adding extra words like “the “hub, “arena, “and so on.
+This will help you develop a version of your available blog name.
+For instance, “Curtain Crafts” might become “Curtain Crafts Arena.”

 7. Think of a Concept: When choosing a name for your craft blog, it helps if you can think of a concept around the name.
-For instance, think of different branding ideas around your new blog.
+For instance, think of different branding ideas for your new blog.
 Where do you want to take it in the future?
-This will help you come up with a relevant name that matches your blog’s true purpose.
+This will help you develop a relevant name that matches your blog’s true purpose.

-9. Don’t Buy an Expensive Domain Name: Why spend money on an expensive domain name when a standard domain name will work just as well?
-Rather use that money to create content and grow your blog.
-Once it’s profitable, you can then purchase ANY domain name you want.
+9. Don’t Buy an Expensive Domain Name: A domain is your blog’s house, so why spend money on an expensive domain name when a standard domain name works just as well? \

 10. Don’t Get Stuck Here: Avoid spending too much time here.
-As previously mentioned, set aside a couple of hours to complete this task, pick a name that you are happy with, and jump to the next step.
+As previously mentioned, set aside a couple of hours to complete this task, even if its time consuming, pick a name that you are happy with, and jump to the next step.